christian-graf/mono/README.md

-# Test of an monolithic repository
+# Test of an monolithic repository with subtrees

-## Installation

-### First time only

-I am using the following git extension to work with subtrees.
-Follow the install instrations [here](https://github.com/dflydev/git-subsplit).

-## Initialize your subtrees with subsplit
+## Initialize your subtrees

 ### Add your sub repositories